sin5678/inav_cn_wiki/Connecting-a-Gimbal-to-iNav.md

 Because boards are different, the pinout may be different.
 It also depends on what Mixer is being used.

-Naze32: Servos connect to pin 1 and pin 2, motors get shifted to pin 4-8
+QuadX Naze32: Servos connect to pin 1 and pin 2, motors get shifted to pin 4-8

-SpracingF3: Servos connect to pin 7 and 8, motors stay at pin 1-4
+QuadX SpracingF3: Servos connect to pin 7 and 8, motors stay at pin 1-4

 ## Warning